GRIDAPPSD/pyvvo/README.rst

 =====

 PyVVO is a data-driven volt-var optimization application designed to be run inside the GridAPPS-D platform.
+The focus of this README is not on the application itself, but rather how to configure/run it as a user, or how to get set up for development.

+There are two primary sections in this README: `User Information and Set Up <#user-information-and-set-up>`__ and `Developer Information and Set Up <#developer-information-and-set-up>`__.
+The former is intended for those who will simply be configuring and running PyVVO (for demonstration purposes, etc.) and the latter is for those who wish to do PyVVO development.

+To learn more about how PyVVO works, see the `docs` directory of this repository.
+TODO: Add more information, e.g. "Open index.html in your web browser."

 User Information and Set Up
 ---------------------------

 This section will describe the steps required to get PyVVO set up and running within the GridAPPS-D platform.
 This section is primarily for those interested in running but not tweaking PyVVO.
-If you are a developer, please proceed to the "Developer Information and Set Up" section.

 Prerequisites
 ~~~~~~~~~~~~~